ahmetonurslmz/aws-lambda-adapters/README.md

 ## How to use

 ### Response
 Response is ready-use resolvers in order to return data to client.
-There are two main response kind called success and error.
+There are two kind of responses called success and error.

 ```js
 const { response } = require('aws-lambda-adapters');